venenux/alpine-wiki/tutorials/alpine-tutorial-desktop-wayland-try.md

 #### setup audio and video for wayland

-**HINT** on alpine 3.14 gtk3 will force xorg dependencies.. for 3.16 will use gtk4 and SDL2
+> **Note** on alpine 3.14 gtk3 will force xorg dependencies.. for 3.16 will use gtk4 and SDL2

 ```
 apk add xf86-input-evdev cairo pango pixman \